I offer talks and workshops around the UK in the fields of health and in autism. Please contact me here to discuss fees.

-The information and advice given in this talk really is essential for both autistic adults and parents of autistic children and teenagers.
+The information and advice given in this talk is helpful for both autistic adults and parents of autistic children and teenagers.

 “Thank you Florence for attending the Axia Post-Diagnostic Support Group yesterday, and providing us all with an interesting and engaging insight into the effects of nutrition on the body.
 Your presentation on “Sugar, Sleep and Stress” along with your insight into their potential effects specifically regarding the autistic community, was extremely enlightening.”

 Stress hormone imbalance has negative effects on areas such as short term memory , planning and organising , making good judgements, sleep quality, physical health and emotional health.